In-Person Individual Therapy in Los Angeles

 A place to be fully yourself

 We believe you deserve a life filled with meaning, connection, and care.
-Therapy at Kindman & Co. is a space to explore who you are with curiosity and compassion, and to feel a sense of belonging — both within yourself and in your relationships.
+Individual therapy at Kindman & Co. is a space to explore who you are with curiosity and compassion, and to experience a sense of belonging — both within yourself and in your relationships.

-Our work supports not only personal healing, but also the capacity to build nourishing community, communicate with care, and advocate for what matters to you.
-When you feel more grounded and aligned, even difficult moments can feel more manageable.
+Our work supports not only personal healing, but also the capacity to build nourishing community, communicate with care, and advocate for what matters to you in ways that are sustainable, grounded, and true to your values.
+When you feel more aligned and resourced, even difficult moments can feel more manageable.

 You don’t have to become someone else to belong here.
 You’re welcome as you are.